Hands up who can profess to actually know anything about their car, other than how to drive it?

 - A spare phone charger – as we mentioned before you cannot rely just on re-charging through your car

-- A physical map – you’ll find limited or no signal once you hit the desert
+- Physical maps – you’ll find limited or no signal once you hit the desert so don’t rely on your online phone apps

 - Plenty of water